paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-074-competitiveness-policy-council.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsecs. (g)(6) and (h), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 1990—Subsec. (c).
 Pub.
 L. 101–382 redesignated subsec. (d) as (c), and substituted “120” for “60”.